tylernygrendc/revised-workspace/readme.md

 # Revised Workspace

 Building a chrome extension as a single, large javascript file is a bad way of doing things.
-This revised workspace compiles modular source content to a compiled output for distribution.
+This revised workspace compiles modular `src` content to a compiled `dist` output.
 It is for a **very** specific application, but I'm building it with reusability in mind.
-This project may prove useful in other web applications where the majority of computing must be done on-device.
+This project may prove useful in other web applications where the majority of computing occurs on-device.

 ## Getting Started